 FilmFX was created by Dan McMahon in 2006.
 FilmFX is an Authorized Dealer of Madico and Huper Optik Window Films.
 We carry a complete product line of decorative / privacy window films.
 We also have Security Window Films to protect your home or business.
 Our Sun Control Films reduce heat, glare and UV while maintaining aesthetics.

 Provide Professionally installed, quality window film products at competitive pricing to the commercial and residential markets.
 Our product lines, service and installations are superior and our eye for detail unsurpassed.
 Our clients are number one.
-We promise total customer satisfaction with our services
+We promise total customer satisfaction with our services.
+Check out our Testimonials page for more information.

 WINDOW FILM FAQs